bitswired/lazycodr/README.md

 # LazyCodr 🚀

-A powerful CLI tool designed to help lazy coders get their work done with AI!
-LazyCodr automates tasks such as generating commit messages, pull requests, and more, using state-of-the-art AI models.
+A CLI tool designed to help lazy coders get their work done with AI!
+LazyCodr automates tasks such as generating pull requests, and more, using our beloved AI models.

 ## Features 💡